3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-Figure \ref{dphas}c illustrates correlations of the energy gains and losses between the ambient and the jet electrons.
-Since the jet electrons propagate with the saturated instabilities, the peaks of the accelerated jet electrons are rather sharp.
+Respectively, in figure \ref{dphas}d for the e$^{-}$ - i$^{+}$ jet, we can discern that the most significant acceleration occurs between $550 <x/\Delta <900$ (linear and non-linear stage) where as we discussed above, a quasi-steady $E_x$ prominently appears, and the jet electrons reach values of $\gamma \approx 35$.
+So in this case the acceleration is stronger because of the instabilities present but also because of the $E_x$ presence (as shown in Fig.\ref{bcontours}).
+Interestingly, the maximum electron energy is similar for both jet species.
+Also, the ambient electrons (blue) in the both jets are accelerated up to $\gamma \approx 15$ within multiple bunches, in the range $650\lesssim x/\Delta \lesssim 850$, but in the e$^{-}$ - i$^{+}$ jet ambient electrons are participating earlier in the acceleration comparing to the e$^{\pm}$ jet case.
+There are correlations of the energy gains and losses between the ambient and the jet electrons, because the jet electrons propagate with the saturated instabilities and the peaks of the accelerated jet electrons are rather sharp.
 However, the ambient electrons do not move with the excited waves, and thus instead the peaks of the accelerated ambient electrons are mostly slanted toward the jet propagation.
 It should be noted that the acceleration of the ambient electrons stops at approximately $x/\Delta\approx 950$, which is explained by the fact that the electromagnetic fields dissipate around $x/\Delta\approx 900$.

-At $t=1000\ \omega_{\rm pe}^{-1}$ the acceleration region of the ambient electrons around the electron-positron jet (Fig. \ref{dphas}c) approximately coincides with the jet region at $750 < x/\Delta < 950$, in which a strong magnetic turbulence after the dissipation is observed, see Figs. \ref{3DBV}, \ref{Btot}, and \ref{jxByz}.
-The non-linear saturation of the instabilities ends, hence the magnetic fields dissipate and accelerate jet electrons (not the ambient electrons).
+At $t=900\ \omega_{\rm pe}^{-1}$ the acceleration region of the ambient electrons around the $e^{\pm}$ jet (Fig. \ref{dphas}c) approximately coincides with the jet region at $800 < x/\Delta < 950$, in which a strong magnetic turbulence after the dissipation is observed, see Fig. \ref{3DBV}.
+The non-linear saturation of the instabilities ends, hence the magnetic fields dissipate and acceleration of jet electrons (not the ambient electrons) occurs.